-The Master District has qualified for a bond insurance policy to guarantee the scheduled payment of principal and interest on the Bonds, and intends to use a portion of the proceeds of the Bonds to purchase the bond insurance.
-The risk factors relating to the purchase of bond insurance are listed below.
+The Master District has qualified for a bond insurance policy to guarantee the scheduled payment of principal and interest on the Bonds, and intends to use a portion of the proceeds of the Bonds to purchase bond insurance.
+Certain risk factors relating to the purchase of bond insurance are described below.